symfony/symfony-docs/book/part01.rst

     printf('Hello %s', $input);

-That's all for the first part of this series.
-Next time, we will introduce the HttpFoundation Component and see what it brings us.
+In the next chapter, we are going to introduce the HttpFoundation Component and see what it brings us.

 .. _`Symfony2`:      http://symfony.com/
 .. _`documentation`: http://symfony.com/doc